 Marine Engineer: Employment Info & Career Requirements

-Marine engineers design, construction, maintain and support commercial, naval and recreational vessels and the equipment that propels and controls them.
+Marine engineers design, construct, maintain and support commercial, naval and recreational vessels and the equipment that propels and controls them.
 Additionally, they also work with various offshore structures and other floating systems.
-A bachelor's or master's degree in marine engineering is required for most work in this field.
+Keep reading, to learn more details of this profession.

 Becoming a Marine Engineer